Over the Rainbow: Legacy

+According to the family of Gene Wilder, the song was one of his favorites, and he was listening to Ella Fitzgerald's recording of it when he died.

+The composition was originally copyrighted in 1938, and it had its copyright renewed in 1965.

 German versions

-The first German version in the English language was recorded by the Swing Orchestra Heinz Wehner (1908–1945) in March 1940 in Berlin.
-Wehner, at this time a well-known international German swing artist, also took over the vocals.
+The first German version in the English language was recorded by Heinz Wehner's (1908–1945) Telefunken-Swing-Orchester in March 1940 in Berlin.
+Wehner, at this time a well-known international German swing artist, also provided the vocals.
 The first German version in German language was sung by Inge Brandenburg (1929–1999) in 1960.

 Israel Kamakawiwoʻole version

 Recording session

 On the album Facing Future (1993), Israel Kamakawiwoʻole included "Over the Rainbow" in a ukulele medley with "What a Wonderful World" by Louis Armstrong.
 At 3 a.m one morning in 1988, Kamakawiwo'ole called a recording studio to request a session.
 Its owner and engineer, Milan Bertosa, agreed to record him if he could get there in 15 minutes.

 Bertosa said, "And in walks the largest human being I had seen in my life.
 Israel was probably like 500 pounds.
 And the first thing at hand is to find something for him to sit on."
 A security guard gave Israel a large steel chair.
 "Then I put up some microphones, do a quick sound check, roll tape, and the first thing he does is 'Somewhere Over the Rainbow.'
 He played and sang, one take, and it was over."

 Bertosa hung onto that tape and when Kamakawiwoʻole was recording Facing Future five years later he suggested that the song be included on that album, which went on to become the best-selling Hawaiian album of all time.